Luke Campbell

-Luke Campbell (born 27 September 1987) is a British politician and former professional boxer who has served as the inaugural mayor of Hull and East Yorkshire since 6 May 2025, representing Reform UK.
+Luke Campbell (born 27 September 1987) is a British politician, former professional boxer and Olympic Gold Medallist.
+A member of Reform UK, he has served as the inaugural strategic authority mayor for Hull and East Yorkshire since 6 May 2025.
 He competed as a professional boxer from 2013 to 2021, where he was also known by the nickname Cool Hand.

 As an amateur, Campbell won a gold medal at the 2008 European Championships, silver at the 2011 World Championships, and gold at the 2012 Olympics, all in the bantamweight division.
+He was also a contestant on the eighth series of Dancing on Ice in 2013, reaching the final and finishing in third place.